resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 ~~~
 {: .language-bash}

-We get all 145 members of parliment + 1 line for the header:
+We get all 145 members of parliament + 1 line for the header:
 ~~~
 146 output.csv
 ~~~